You need to stop listening to this 'health' advice NOW.

-There are so many dodgy weight loss tips circulating the inter-web, but here are the top 6 weight loss tips that are currently frustrating me.
+There are so many dodgy weight loss tips circulating the inter-web, but here are the top 6 weight loss tips that you have to stop listening to.

 You don't need regular detoxes.
 In fact, you don't actually need to detox.
 Ever.
 Detoxes screw with your relationship with food, make you feel deprived and don't work in the long term.
 Any weight you lose tends to be water weight and you'll regain it in a jiffy...

 SWAP IT: Ideally, you should stop putting that many 'toxins' in your body in the first place.

 How?
 Make a lifestyle change.
 Turning to sweets and lollies for an afternoon pick me up?
 Start taking yummy, exotic fruit with you to work like mangos or pineapple (please - no boring fruit!)
 Got boozed over the weekend?
 Next weekend, why not meet friends at the movies rather than the pub?

 Carbs aren't fattening.
 In fact, they are essential.

 Sometimes people notice that cutting back on carbs works... for a short while.
 But do you really want to avoid bread for the rest of you life?!
 Because to maintain weight loss you get from cutting carbs will require a permanent commitment.
 When you reintroduce carbs, what do you think will happen?
 I don't know about you, but a life without bread and pasta is not a life you want to lead.

 SWAP IT: You don't need to cut out anything from your diet.
 Why not pick healthier, high-fibre carbs?

 I love to add chickpeas, lentils, black rice or freekeh to my salad, oats is a great slow-burning carb for brekkie and my dinners often feature corn and sweet potato.
 It's quality over quantity - always.

 Giving up gluten to lose weight is a terrible idea.